braitsch/ofxDatGui/readme.md

 ---

+##Setup

+**ofxDatGui** currently requires [openFrameworks v0.9.0 or above](https://github.com/openframeworks/openFrameworks) which you can get by cloning/downloading the master branch on Github.

+Once you've installed openFrameworks, clone or download the zip of this repository and unpack it into your openFrameworks/addons directory.

+Then create a new project using the project generator and be sure to include **ofxDatGui** by selecting the ```addons``` button in the generator.

+Once your project has been created copy the ```ofxdatgui_assets``` directory in the root of this repository to your project's bin/data directory.

+Finally add ```#include "ofxDatGui.h``` to the top of your ofApp.h file and you should be good to go.

+---

 ##Getting Started

 To add **ofxDatGui** to your project simply pass in the X and Y coordinates where you would like it to live or use one of the convenient pre-defined anchors.